TARRANT Team

 Emilie Toews, MSc, MPH

 Emilie is an early-career infectious disease researcher and epidemiologist holding both a Master of Science from University of Calgary and a Master of Public Health from Imperial College London.
-She has been working with University of Calgary since 2024, lending her research capabilities also to arbovirus serosurveillance with the Centre for Health Informatics' SeroTracker project, with the goal of pursuing a PhD in infectious disease epidemiology.
+She has been working with University of Calgary since 2024, lending her research capabilities to multiple projects with the Centre for Health Informatics, Department of Family Medicine, and Department of Community Health Sciences.
+Emilie is also currently pursuing a PhD in Community Health Sciences with a Specialization in Epidemiology.

 Research Assistant